France's fertility, health seen as bright spots in crisis

 "France finds itself in the middle ground of European countries, but it also is in a peculiar position," Fabrice Lenglart, head of social statistics at INSEE, told reporters.

-"Although it's in the lower average when it comes to the impact of the crisis on the labour market, France is doing much better in terms of health spending and fertility," he said.
+"Although it's in the lower average when it comes to the impact of the crisis on the labor market, France is doing much better in terms of health spending and fertility," he said.

 Despite a sharp rise in unemployment, France claimed the top position in the European Union in terms of the fertility rate in 2013, overtaking Ireland with two children per woman, just below the 2.1 level which guarantees a stable population.